 Are you alarmed to realize that your hair is thinning?
 Do you find yourself checking the shower drain and your hairbrush for evidence of hair loss, and fretting at the site of every strand?
 Perhaps you have taken to wearing different hairstyles or hats to conceal your hair loss.
 If this sounds familiar, and the situation is causing you distress, you need not feel alone.
 Dr. Harris is a leading authority and internationally renowned expert on hair restoration for women, and he can help.

 Actually, it occurs quite often.
 Although it is not as common as in men, it can affect over one in four women.
 Some women experience general thinning while others have a pattern of temple recessions.

 There are many hair loss causes, including:

 Many women are born with high hairlines or develop temple recessions.
 These women are excellent candidates for transplantation.
-Schedule a consultation with Dr. Harris to discuss your unique circumstances or view our women’s before and after gallery.
+Schedule a consultation with our team to discuss your unique circumstances or view our women’s before and after gallery.

 Because some hair loss in women can be caused by underlying medical conditions, it is important that women be evaluated by a physician.
 If clinically appropriate, the following processes should be considered: